hannahwhy/sunspot-sequel/README.md

 sunspot-sequel
 ==============

 This gem is a Sunspot adapter for Sequel.
+It provides the necessary glue code to use Sequel models with Sunspot.

+It also provides the following on Sequel models:

+* instance-level `index` and `index!` methods
+* class-level `searchable` and `search` methods

-It provides the `.load`, `.load_all`, and `#id` methods required by Sunspot.
-It also adds class-level methods to Sequel models that behave similarly to the ActiveRecord extensions provided by sunspot_rails.
+These methods behave similarly to the ActiveRecord extensions provided by `sunspot_rails`.

 Usage
 =====